-Combinations Functions 到 + F1 Displays Help and Support Center. 到 + Tab Switches the selected button on the taskbar. 到 + E Displays My Computer. 出 +F Displays the Search Results window to find a file or folder.
-This is equivalent to selecting Search and then All files and folders from the Start menu. ∄ + Ctrl + F Displays the Search Results - Computers window where you can locate other computers. 到 + M Minimizes all displayed windows.
-Shift + 🖽 + M Returns all minimized windows to their previous size. ∄ + R Displays the Run window.
-This is equivalent to selecting Run from the Start menu. <fn> + 聞 + Insert</fn> Displays the System Properties window.
-This is equivalent to double-clicking the System icon in the Control Panel .
+Combinations Functions 到 + F1 Windows® 2000: Displays Windows 2000 Help .
+Windows® XP: Displays Windows Help and Support Center . 到 + Tab Switches the selected button on the taskbar. ∄ + E Windows® 2000: Displays Windows Explorer .
+Windows® XP: Displays My Computer . 到 + F Displays the search window to find a file or folder.
+This is equivalent to selecting Search (Windows® XP) or Search - For files or Folders (Windows® 2000) from the Start menu. 到 + Ctrl + F Displays the Search Results - Computers window where you can locate other computers. 到 + M Minimizes all displayed windows.
+Shift + 通 + M Returns all minimized windows to their previous size. ∄ + R Displays the Run window.
+This is equivalent to selecting Run from the Start menu. <fn> + 圖 + Insert</fn> Displays the System Properties window.
+This is equivalent to double-clicking the System icon in the Control Panel or right-clicking My Computer and choosing Properties .